Dream to Recall: Imagination-Guided Experience Retrieval for Memory-Persistent Vision-and-Language Navigation: Introduction

 Despite these advances, existing approaches exhibit two critical limitations. \textbf{First}, current approaches lack effective memory access mechanisms, instead relying on either complete memory incorporation (leading to irrelevant information integration and computational overhead) or fixed-horizon spatial lookup (risking valuable experience loss). \textbf{Second}, navigation behavioral histories contain valuable decision-making patterns regarding how agents interpreted instructions and selected actions across different scenarios.
 However, existing memory-persistent VLN methods either ignore them entirely or, when attempted \cite{2023ivln}, fail to effectively leverage this information.

 How can agents effectively determine which memories to access in order to leverage navigation experiences?
 Human navigators naturally engage in mental imagination of navigation routes \cite{2025humanneuraldynamics} and future travel events \cite{2021affectiveforecasting}, consulting experiences to finalize decisions based on mental simulations \cite{2025inspiringtourists}, highlighting that imagination serves as a query mechanism—agents can predict where they might navigate and retrieve relevant past experiences matching those predicted states.
 This paradigm differs from traditional imagine-planning approaches \cite{2023dreamwalker} that generate trajectories in isolation; instead, imagination is grounded by querying explicit long-term memory, ensuring retrieved experiences directly inform decision-making while avoiding hallucination.
 To this end, we propose \textbf{M}odel-based Hybrid Vi\textbf{e}wpoint-Level \textbf{M}em\textbf{o}ry for Exper\textbf{i}ence \textbf{R}etrieval (Memoir), an agent that employs predictive world modeling for memory retrieval at viewpoint granularity.
 Our approach addresses the aforementioned limitations through a unified framework.
-First, adaptive retrieval is achieved by using imagined future states as queries, avoiding both complete memory incorporation and fixed-horizon lookup.
-Second, behavioral pattern preservation is enabled by encoding navigation histories into latent states that capture decision-making strategies with viewpoint-level anchoring. \Cref{fig:intro} illustrates Memoir's workflow.
+First, adaptive retrieval is grounded by using imagined future states as queries to selectively access verified experiences, avoiding both complete memory incorporation and fixed-horizon lookup.
+Second, behavioral pattern preservation is enabled by encoding navigation histories into latent states that capture decision-making strategies with viewpoint-level anchoring. \Cref{fig:intro} illustrates Memoir's workflow from memory storage to retrieval.